mohsenh17/jaxLearning/flax/readme.md

    - Restore the model state from a checkpoint using `checkpointer.restore()`, ensuring the correct PRNG keys are restored for dropout layers.
 4. **Reinitialize Model**:
    - After restoration, the model can be reinitialized with the restored state using `nnx.merge()`.
+5. **Custom Metric**:
+   - Use accuracy, precision, recall, and F1 score to evaluate your predictions.

 ## Example